-In this guide, we’ll examine the best PDF editors specifically for Windows environments, comparing their performance characteristics, pricing models, and Windows-specific features to help you make an informed decision.
+In this guide, we examine the best PDF software for PC users - starting with PDF-XChange Editor, our top value pick at $79 perpetual - comparing their performance characteristics, pricing models, and Windows-specific features to help you make an informed decision.

 | Tool | Price | Windows Optimization | Rating | Best For |